hyperledger/fabric/docs/source/membership/membership.md

 **Every organization participating in a channel must have an MSP defined for it**.
 In fact, it is recommended that there is a one-to-one mapping between organizations and MSPs.
 The MSP defines which members are empowered to act on behalf of the organization.
 This includes configuration of the MSP itself as well as approving administrative tasks that the organization has role, such as adding new members to a channel.
 If all network members were part of a single organization or MSP, data privacy is sacrificed.
 Multiple organizations facilitate privacy by segregating ledger data to only channel members.
 If more granularity is required within an organization, the organization can be further divided into organizational units (OUs) which we describe in more detail later in this topic.

-**The system channel MSP includes the MSPs of all the organizations that participate in an ordering service.** An ordering service will likely include ordering nodes from multiple organizations and collectively these organizations run the ordering service, most importantly managing the consortium of organizations and the default policies that are inherited by the application channels.
+**The channel MSP includes the MSPs of all the organizations on a channel.** This includes not just "peer organizations", which own peers and invoke chaincodes, but the organizations that own and run the ordering service.

 **Local MSPs are only defined on the file system of the node or user** to which they apply.
 Therefore, physically and logically there is only one local MSP per node.
 However, as channel MSPs are available to all nodes in the channel, they are logically defined once in the channel configuration.
 However, **a channel MSP is also instantiated on the file system of every node in the channel and kept synchronized via consensus**.
 So while there is a copy of each channel MSP on the local file system of every node, logically a channel MSP resides on and is maintained by the channel or the network.

 The following diagram illustrates how local and channel MSPs coexist on the network:

 ![MSP3](./membership.diagram.2.png)

-*The MSPs for the peer and orderer are local, whereas the MSPs for a channel (including the network configuration channel, also known as the system channel) are global, shared across all participants of that channel.
-In this figure, the network system channel is administered by ORG1, but another application channel can be managed by ORG1 and ORG2.
-The peer is a member of and managed by ORG2, whereas ORG1 manages the orderer of the figure.
-ORG1 trusts identities from RCA1, whereas ORG2 trusts identities from RCA2.
-It is important to note that these are administration identities, reflecting who can administer these components.
-So while ORG1 administers the network, ORG2.MSP does exist in the network definition.*
+*In this figure, ORG1, owns the ordering node joined to the channel.
+The MSPs related to ORG1, the local MSP of the node and the global MSP that formally represents ORG1 on the channel, have been created by RCA1, the CA for ORG1.
+The peer organization, ORG2, also has a local MSP for its peer and another global MSP that represents ORG2 on the channel.
+Both ORG1 and ORG2 are channel members, and manage the channel in their areas of administration, and trust identities created by each other's CA. Note that in a production scenario, it is likely that there will be several peer organizations who collaborate in the administration of the channel, and potentially more than one orderer organization as well.*

 ## What role does an organization play in an MSP?